-It is the Applicant's intention that soybean line DAS-44406-6 be commercially cultivated predominantly in North America.
+It is the Applicant's intention that soybean line DAS-81419-2 be commercially cultivated predominantly in North and South America.
 There is currently no intention to apply for approval to cultivate this line in either Australia or New Zealand.

-Such cultivation in Australia or New Zealand could have an impact on the environment, which would need to be independently assessed by the Office of the Gene Technology Regulator in Australia and the Environmental Protection Authority (EPA) in New Zealand, before commercial release in either country could be permitted.
+Cultivation in Australia or New Zealand would require prior independent assessment and approval by the Office of the Gene Technology Regulator in Australia and by the Environmental Protection Authority (EPA) in New Zealand.